Portu87/Dynamic-Form-with-React-and-Next.js/README.md

 3. Configure environment variables by creating a `.env` file based on the provided `.env.example`.
 4. Ensure that your Prisma schema is configured for MongoDB (if applicable).
 5. Run `npx prisma generate` to generate Prisma client code.
-6. Run the application using `npm start`.
+6. Run the application using `npm run dev`.
 7. Open the application in your browser and start creating dynamic forms.

 **Technologies Used:**